DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 If you’re in the US you can use the [weStandWithUkraine](https://supportukrainenow.org/influence-authorities-directly) bot on Telegram to find your local representatives and how to communicate with them.

+You can also read the [post by the DevOpsDays](https://devopsdays.org/blog/2022/03/02/devopsdays-stands-with-ukraine/) organization, with more information and resources provided in large part by the DevOpsDays Kyiv community.